No Way Out (2001): Storylines

 Finally, on the February 5 edition of Raw Is War, Vince McMahon announced a Two-out-of-three falls match between Austin and Triple H at No Way Out to settle their differences.
-The first fall would be a singles match.
-The second fall would be a street fight and the third fall would be a steel cage match.
-McMahon then instituted a "zero tolerance" decree and said that if either man attacked the other before No Way Out, Austin would lose his WrestleMania match and Triple H would be suspended for six months.
+The first fall would be a singles match, the second fall would be a street fight, and the third fall would be a steel cage match.
+McMahon then instituted a "zero tolerance" policy and said that if either man attacked the other before No Way Out, Austin would lose his WrestleMania match and Triple H would be suspended for six months.
 After Austin signed his name on paper, Triple H struck him in the back of the head with the clipboard and assaulted him.
 He then revealed to an irate McMahon that he still had to sign the contract, which he then did.
 Although the two came close to attacking each other, they did not do so.
-The week before the event, Austin performed a Stone Cold Stunner on Triple H's wife Stephanie McMahon-Helmsley during Raw Is War, while Triple H performed a Pedigree on Austin's friend and Raw play-by-play commentator Jim Ross On SmackDown! as retaliation.
+The week before the event, Austin performed a Stone Cold Stunner on Triple H's wife Stephanie McMahon-Helmsley during Raw Is War, while Triple H performed a Pedigree on Austin's friend and Raw play-by-play commentator Jim Ross on SmackDown! as retaliation.